SheilaAguirreRivas/README/README.md

 ### Hello 👋 I'm Shey

-I'm working really hard with Java, C ++, SQL Server and other things from the programming world
+I'm working really hard with Java, C++, SQL Server and other things from the programming world

 Skills: JAVA/C++/SQL SERVER